VietCuongHO/Subnet-Calculator/README.md

 # Subnet-Calculator
-Using Python create calculator for splitting subnet by manual method, VLSM method and create GUI for calculator
+Using Python create calculator for splitting subnet by manual method and create GUI for calculator